Central Canada: Population

+The median age of Ontario was 41.6, identical to Canada as a whole, and Quebec's population was slightly older at 43.2.

-Combined, the two provinces are home to approximately 23 million inhabitants, representing 62% of Canada's total population.
-They are represented in the House of Commons of Canada by 199 Members of Parliament Ontario: 121, Quebec: 78 out of a total of 338.
-The southern portions of the two provinces — particularly the Quebec City–Windsor Corridor — are the most urbanized and industrialized areas of Canada, containing the country's two largest cities, Toronto and Montreal and the national capital, Ottawa.
+They are represented in the House of Commons of Canada by 200 Members of Parliament (Ontario: 122, Quebec: 78) out of a total of 343.
+The southern portions of the two provinces — particularly the Quebec City–Windsor Corridor — are the most urbanized and industrialized areas of Canada, containing the country's two largest cities, Toronto and Montreal, the national capital, Ottawa, and the National Capital Region.